 Arrangements were entrusted to the Spooner Funeral Home.
 Online condolences may be shared with John’s family at www.bratley-nelsonchapels.com.

-To send flowers to John "Jack" F Pettingill's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of John "Jack" F Pettingill, please visit our floral store.